PushBell/node-red-contrib-pushbell/README.md

 ### Red

-If you encounter a red dot, it indicates an error occurred while creating a notification.
+If you see a red dot, it indicates an error occurred while creating a notification.
 To obtain more information, refer to the message provided next to the status badge.

 Common errors status codes are: